cwy11111/EE3301-Weekly/Week2-Floyd_Warshall.md

 # Floyd Warshall Algorithm

-**Floyd warshall algorithm** is one of the way to solve shortest path problem but the main idea when using floyd warshall algorithm is dynamic programming.
-The biggest differencd between **floyd warshall algorithm** and **dijkstra algorithm** is Floyd's algorithm finds the shortest path between all vertices and Dijkstra's algorithm finds the shortest path between a single vertex and all other vertices.
+**Floyd warshall algorithm** is one of the ways to solve the shortest path problem but the main idea when using floyd warshall algorithm is dynamic programming.
+The biggest difference between floyd warshall algorithm and dijkstra algorithm is Floyd's algorithm finds the shortest path between all vertices and Dijkstra's algorithm finds the shortest path between a single vertex and all other vertices.

-When we are finding the shortest path between a single vertex and all other vertices, we will always use **Dijkstra Algorithm** and the main idea is using greedy algorithm.
-Using **Dijkstra Algorithm**, we need a adjacency matrix to store length and a priority queue to store vertices and other different thing to complete the algorithm to get the shortest path.
+When we are finding the shortest path between a single vertex and all other vertices, we will always use Dijkstra Algorithm and the main idea is using greedy algorithm.
+Using Dijkstra Algorithm, we need an adjacency matrix to store length and a priority queue to store vertices and other different things to complete the algorithm to get the shortest path.

-Normally, the time complexity of **Dijkstra Algorithm** is O(n^2), but when we need to find the shortest path between all vertices, we have to run n times **Dijkstra Algorithm** to get all the shortest path.
-And the time complexity will be O(n^3), it is same as **Floyd Warshall Algorithm**.
+Normally, the time complexity of Dijkstra Algorithm is O(n^2), but when we need to find the shortest path between all vertices, we have to run n times Dijkstra Algorithm to get all the shortest paths.
+And the time complexity will be O(n^3), which is the same as Floyd Warshall Algorithm.

-If we want to optimization our code, we may need to use **Floyd warshall algorithm** when we are finding the shortest path between all vertices.
+If we want to optimize our code, we may need to use Floyd warshall algorithm when we are finding the shortest path between all vertices.

-Let use this grapth as example:
+Let's use this graph as example:

 <img width="300" alt="Screenshot 2022-09-10 at 00 53 43" src="https://user-images.githubusercontent.com/25585589/189401587-acca9579-fd17-40e9-b7a7-7a81149cc98e.png">